By Atom | Jun 29, 2023, 8:52 AM

 Wondering how to make sure your child covers the depth and breadth of the entire 11 plus curriculum, stays on track with their progress, and gets help when they're stuck?
 Online learning is a particularly efficient, cost-effective (and fun) way to do this!

-Atom Nucleus is an online learning platform that gives your child everything they need to prepare for grammar school exams.
+Atom Home is an online learning platform that gives your child everything they need to prepare for the 11 plus.

 Children work independently through over 90,000 interactive practice questions in English, maths, verbal and non-verbal reasoning.
 Teacher-created helpsheets and videos help them discover new concepts and consolidate their learning.